-Never strung your racket before?
-What about your racquet?
-No matter how you spell it, tennis racquet/racket strings break fairly frequently – especially if you’re getting ample playtime out of them.
+Never strung your racKet before?
+What about your racQUet?
+No matter how you spell it, tennis racquet/racket strings break fairly frequently – especially if you’re getting ample playing time out of them.
 There’s no time like the present to learn the ABCs of racquet stringing.

 The frame is designed to last for ages, but the strings go through a lot of pressure and stress and should be replaced periodically.

 This guide will cover details about string tension, string thickness, the types of string to buy, how to string your racquet, and many other string subjects in between!

 I’m very interested in tennis so to me it’s pretty fascinating stuff.
 If that’s you as well, keep reading!

 - 1 What Tension Should Your Tennis Racket Be?

 - 2 What is the Best String Tension for Power?

 - 3 Comparative Chart for Low Tension and High Tension

 - 4 What are Tennis Racquet Strings Made Of?

 - 5 What is Hybrid Stringing?